 EACH PADDLER/TEAM NEEDs to have a boat escort.
 Be sure to line up your boat early.

-- All paddlers must wear official event jerseys (provided at no charge) during the entire race, failure to do so will result in an automatic disqualification.
-Escort boats and boards must have race number stickers. (to be picked up at REGISTRATION)
+- All paddlers must wear official event jerseys (provided) during the entire race, failure to do so will result in an automatic disqualification.
+Escort boats and boards must have race number stickers (to be picked up at REGISTRATION).

-- Race packets which include race jerseys, race numbers and stickers must be picked up at Thursday Registration at Duke’s Waikiki.
-If you cannot make it please advise the race staff at email@example.com.
+- Race packets which include race jerseys, race numbers and stickers must be picked up on Thursday, 7/27 at registration at Duke’s Waikiki from 11am-4pm.
+If you cannot make it, please advise the race staff at firstname.lastname@example.org.

 - Teams may only use ONE board.